44 GREAT ATTRACTIONS IN MOAB, UTAH

 Location: 56 W 100 S (downtown Moab) | Duration: 1-2 hours | Cost: $$$

 The Moab Backyard Theater is a very small outdoor performing arts venue that offers magic shows and live music.
-Visit their website to see their latest performance schedule.
+Visit their website to see their performance schedule.

 |